Expert Domestic Violence Lawyers QLD

 How do I Apply for a Protective Order?

-There are two ways an application for a Protective Order can be made.
-An individual can make an application to the Court themselves or the police can make one on behalf of the aggreived person.
-The individuals named in the Protective Order may also include children.
+There are two ways an application for a protection order can be made.
+You can apply directly to the Magistrates Court or ask the police to apply on your behalf.
+The order may also include children or any other person at risk.

 I’m a Current Member of the ADF.
 Are there Additional Considerations Relating to Domestic Violence Matters for Me?